-Amendments to IAS 1, Presentation of Financial Statements - Classification of liabilities as current or noncurrent
+Amendments to IAS 1, Presentation of Financial Statements - Classification of liabilities as current or non-current

-In January 2020, the IASB issued amendments to IAS 1, Presentation of Financial Statements, to specify the requirements for classifying liabilities as current or non-current.
-The amendments clarify the definition of a right to defer settlement and specify whether the conditions that exist at the end of the reporting period are those that will be used to determine if a right to defer settlement of a liability exists.
+In January 2020 and October 2022, the IASB issued amendments to IAS 1, Presentation of Financial Statements, to specify the requirements for classifying liabilities as current or non-current.
+The amendments clarify the definition of a right to defer settlement, clarify what is meant by settlement, and specify whether the conditions that exist at the end of the reporting period are those that will be used to determine if a right to defer settlement of a liability exists.

-The amendments are effective for annual reporting periods beginning on or after January 1, 2023 and must be applied retrospectively.
-The Trust is currently assessing the impact the amendments may have on its accounting policies.
+The amendments are effective for annual reporting periods beginning on or after January 1, 2024 and must be applied retrospectively.
+The amendments are not expected to have a material impact on the Trust's consolidated financial statements.